Ranked Voting Method

-In 2009, Saint Paul voters approved the Ranked Voting method to elect the mayor and members of the city council Saint Paul voters used Ranked Voting in 2011 to elect members of the city council.
-In 2013, voters will be able to rank up to six different candidates in order of preference for the mayor's race and for the Ward 1 city council race.
+Voters in Saint Paul use the ranked voting method to elect the city council and mayor.
+In 2015, voters will be able to rank up to six different candidates in order of preference for the city council races.

 Frequently Asked Questions

 Ranked Voting Frequently Asked Questions (FAQs)

 Video 1 - Information on Ranked Voting Video 2 - Information on Reallocation